Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

         * `DepsPath32`: `C:\obs-deps\win32`
         * `DepsPath64`: `C:\obs-deps\win64`

+        `DepsPath` and its variants can be set as a Windows Environment Variable.

       * `QTDIR`

         `QTDIR` is the path to the Qt install directory.
 The OBS UI is built by default, which requires Qt.
 Set the CMake boolean variable DISABLE_UI to TRUE if you don't want the GUI and this is no longer required.
 Can be optionally suffixed with 32 or 64 to specify target arch.